The possible complications of any operation include an unexpected reaction to the anaesthetic, excessive bleeding or developing a blood clot.

 The main disadvantage of having breast reduction surgery is that you will be left with permanent scarring.
-The operation, when done using the anchor technique, leaves three scars:
+The operation, when done using the more common anchor technique, leaves three scars:

 - one around the nipple (areola)

-- one from the nipple to the crease below the breast (this is the worst scar as it takes the most tension)
+- one from the nipple to the crease below the breast (this is the most significant scar)

 - one from the breast bone to the armpit along the crease below the breast

 Your breasts will change shape after reduction surgery.
-There is a chance that they may end up slightly lopsided, lumpy or with uneven nipples.
+There is a chance that they may end up slightly lopsided or lumpy and the nipples may be uneven.

 Wound healing problems